 10 Centers, One Goal

-Examples are the contest created in partnership with Google (focused on the areas of natural language processing and ethics in Artificial Intelligence) or the Advanced Computing Projects Contest that, during the years 2020 and 2021, awarded more than 71 million CPU core.hours to research and innovation projects.
+Examples include the competition created in partnership with Google (focused on the areas of natural language processing and ethics in Artificial Intelligence) or Computing Projects Calls Avançada, which, during 2020 and 2021, awarded more than 71 million CPU core.hours to research and innovation projects.

 Most of the projects that used RNCA resources, in the scope of the Advanced Computing Projects Call in 2021, are in the areas of Physics and Mathematics (36%), Chemistry and Materials (33%) and Technology and Engineering (32%).
 Life Sciences (21%), Natural Sciences (12%), as well as Humanities and Social Sciences (2%) also stand out.